Queries

 }Keyset cursor pagination

 Pass afterId (the nextCursor from the previous page) instead of skip.
-This uses WHERE id < @afterId — constant-time regardless of how deep you paginate, because it seeks directly to the cursor position via the primary key index.
+This uses WHERE id < @afterId, which is constant-time regardless of how deep you paginate because it seeks directly to the cursor position via the primary key index.

 # First page